k2kr/mean-template/README.md

 ## Installation/Setup

-Getting started if fairly straightforward and shouldn't take more than a few minutes.
+Getting started is fairly straightforward and shouldn't take more than a few minutes.

 ### Before you Install:
 Make sure you have the following: